Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Adjoint Method for ODE Constrained Optimal Control

 with terminal condition $\lam(\tau_{k+1}) = 0$.

-\begin{remark} There is a significant delay between the time the drive starts injecting energy into the outer part of the NIF capsule (i.e., $t=0$) and the time at which the DT interface actually begins to move inwardly.
-Hence, the interface radius remains constant and the velocity zero for the first few nanoseconds, e.g., between $3.5$ and $6 \,[ns]$ for our data.
-This means the energy constant $W_0=0$ in our ODE model, naturally causing numerical issues at early times due to \eqref{eq:bk-control} not being well-defined.
+\begin{remark} \revtwo{As described in \Cref{rmk:plots}, there is a delay between the drive injecting energy into the shell and when the DT interface actually begins to move inwardly, resulting in the radius being constant and the velocity zero for the first few nanoseconds of the dynamics.} This means the energy constant is $W_0=0$ in our ODE model, which naturally causes numerical issues at early times due to \cref{eq:bk-control} not being well-defined.
 To circumvent this, (recalling $V_i\le0$) we fix a threshold $\epsilon>0$, and find the largest knot $\tau_{k^{*}}$ such that $V_i^\text{ref}(t) < -\epsilon$ for all $t\ge \tau_{k^{*}+1}$.
 In other words, $\tau_{k^*}$ is the knot immediately to left of the time when $V_i^\text{ref}\approx -\epsilon$.
-We then fix the controller coefficients $\tilde p_k = 0$ for all $k<k^*$ and solve the sequence of control problems \eqref{eq:bk-wf-control} starting with $p_{k^*}$ over $(\tau_{k^*},\tau_{k^{*}+1}]$ using the velocity initial condition $V_i(\tau_{k^*}) = -\epsilon$ in the ODE constraint.
-For all simulations, we fix $\epsilon=10^{-3}$, which gives a fixed $W_0 \approx 9.56\times 10^{-8}$ for the given NIF capsule configuration.
-This eliminates numerical issues when $V_i$ is near or exactly zero as well as those arising from division of small $P$ by small $W$.
+We then fix the controller coefficients $\tilde p_k = 0$ for all $k<k^*$ and solve the sequence of control problems \cref{eq:bk-wf-control} starting with $p_{k^*}$ over $(\tau_{k^*},\tau_{k^{*}+1}]$ using the velocity initial condition $V_i(\tau_{k^*}) = -\epsilon$ in the ODE constraint.
+We fix $\epsilon=10^{-3}$, which gives a fixed $W_0 \approx 9.56\times 10^{-8}$ for the given NIF capsule configuration.
+This eliminates numerical issues in the control formulation arising from when $V_i$ is near or exactly zero and there is division of small $P$ by small $W$.
 This does mean that, for any given simulation/reference trajectory $\x_n$ in the data sets $\D_\text{LF}^\text{For}$ or $\D_\text{HF}^\text{For}$, the controlled solution $\tilde\x_n$ at $t=\tau_{k_n^*}$ has error on the order of $\mathcal O(\epsilon)$.
-However, this corresponds to a velocity error on the order of $1[\mu m/ns]$ for our choice of $\epsilon$, which is sufficiently small in practice. \end{remark}
+However, this corresponds to a velocity error on the order of $1\,[\mu m/ns]$ for our choice of $\epsilon$, which is sufficiently small in practice. \revtwo{Note, given that the LF and HF forward networks are trained and validated in the controller space, this procedure of using the velocity threshold to first left-pad and then compute controllers is done for all targets in both the training and validation splits of the LF and HF data sets.
+However, at inference time, while the same $W_0>0$ is used in solving \cref{eq:bk-control} for both LF and HF controller predictions, such predictions are not left-padded, as that would require the ``unseen" ground truth trajectories.
+Instead, \cref{eq:bk-control} is integrated over the entire domain $(0,t_f]$ for all predictions.} \end{remark}